billwear/maas-rad/high-availability-804.md

 <h4 id="heading--configure">Configure</h4>

-Configure each API server's load balancer by copying the following into `/etc/haproxy/haproxy.cfg` (see the [upstream configuration manual](http://cbonte.github.io/haproxy-dconv/1.6/configuration.html) as a reference).
+Configure each API server's load balancer by copying the following into `/etc/haproxy/haproxy.cfg` (see the [upstream configuration manual (external link)](http://cbonte.github.io/haproxy-dconv/1.6/configuration.html) as a reference).
 Replace $PRIMARY_API_SERVER_IP and $SECONDARY_API_SERVER_IP with their respective IP addresses:

 ``` yaml
 frontend maas